ionutdd/TestareaSistemelorSoftware/README.md

 - *Report Generator* - Package used for generating the HTML cover report based on the output XML created by Coverlet Collector.

+- *Stryker.NET* - Package that offers mutation testing for our .NET Core and .NET Framework projects.
+It allows us to test our tests by temporarily inserting bugs.

 <br>

 **Example Test:**